jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-30-real-time-streaming-with-kafka-and-flink-6/index.md

   && rm ${SRC_PATH}/camel-aws-ddb-sink-kafka-connector.tar.gz
 ```

 Below shows the sink connector source.
 As mentioned, the zip file will be used to create a custom plugin.
-Note that the unarchived connect source is kept because we can use it on a local Kafka Connect server deployed on Docker.
+Note that the unarchived connect source is kept because we can use it on a local Kafka Connect server deployed on Docker, which can be used for local development.

 ```bash
 $ tree infra/connectors -P 'camel-aws-ddb-sink-kafka-connector*' -I 'docs'